neurobin/rnm/README.md

 7. `-do`: Directory only mode.
 8. `-lo`: Link only mode.
 9. `-u`: Undo the last rename operation in the current directory.
-10. `-up`: Undo rename from a arbitrary undo path.
+10. `-up`: Undo rename from an arbitrary undo path.
 11. `-ups`: Show available undo paths.
 12. `-duh`: Delete undo history older than a given seconds.